All Cycling Answers

 Which is cheaper to sell on, Cyclesite or eBay?

-For a UK private seller, eBay is free to list in most categories since late 2024, and Cyclesite charges a flat listing fee from £10.99.
-On pure listing cost, eBay is lower.
+For a UK private seller, eBay is free to list in most categories since late 2024, and Cyclesite is also free to list during our launch, so on pure listing cost there is nothing in it.
 The tradeoff is structural: Cyclesite is bike-specific, automatically checks every listing against UK stolen-bike databases, and offers frame-size and component filters that general marketplaces do not.
-Optional Buyer Protection with secure delivery on Cyclesite is shown transparently at checkout.
+Optional Buyer Protection with secure delivery on Cyclesite is coming soon; the fee will be shown transparently at checkout, capped at £300.

 Is Cyclesite safer than eBay for buying a used bike?